 Uganda visa requirements

 Uganda has a very easy online system for obtaining a tourist visa.
 Visit their website and apply; it costs US$50.
-You’ll need a copy of a passport photo and proof of yellow fever vaccination.
+You’ll need a copy of a passport photo, a return ticket and proof of yellow fever vaccination.

 Print out the letter and bring it with you for immigration to finalise on arrival, along with your passport photo and vaccination records.